 State SARE Coordinator:

-Summary of 2014 State/Protectorate PDP Activities and Results:
+Summary of 2015 Arizona PDP Activities and Results:

 Context and Overview:

-The Arizona Sustainable Agriculture Professional Development Program (PDP) strives to help Extension, NRCS, and non-governmental agriculture professionals apply the principles of economic viability, environmental safety, and public awareness to the production and marketing of food, energy, and fiber products.
-The Arizona PDP program encourages professionals to conduct sustainable agriculture systems research and education programs in Arizona according to the needs of stakeholders.
+The Arizona sustainable agriculture professional development program (PDP) strives to help Extension, NRCS, and non-governmental agricultural education professionals understand and apply the principles of economic viability, environmental safety, and public awareness in the production and marketing of food, energy and fiber products.
+The Arizona PDP focuses on SARE goals and programs.
+The PDP program also encourages professionals to conduct research and education programs that will help build sustainable agricultural systems in Arizona.

 Cooperative Extension, a vital part of The University of Arizona’s land grant mission, interacts with state and federal employees, producers, industry representatives, and non-governmental organizations to extend new knowledge and understanding in agricultural production techniques.
-In 2014 the Arizona PDP target audience, as mandated by the enabling legislation, was composed of 22 Extension agents, 45 specialists, and 35 administrators, program coordinators, assistants in Extension, and related positions.
-Our mission helps these and other agricultural professionals learn and apply sustainable agriculture concepts.
+Currently, the Arizona PDP focuses on helping Cooperative Extension agents, specialists, department heads with Extension appointments, and administrators learn sustainable agriculture concepts.

-Professional development efforts are focused upon interests and needs of the target audiences.
-Water conservation, heat stress management, production strategies, infrastructure, and budget are areas of concern in both plant and animals systems.
-New products are also important.
-Cooperative Extension and NRCS together and separately have primary responsibility to help clientele learn agricultural sustainability in arid lands.
+Professional development efforts are generally focused upon current interests and needs of Extension professionals.
+Water conservation, heat stress management, production strategies, and budgeting are areas of concern in both plant and animal systems.
+Marketing is also a major area of concern.
+Cooperative Extension and NRCS have primary responsibility to help clientele learn agricultural sustainability in arid lands.